Biomaker/2018-opensourcebioreactor/photometer/README.md

 <p align="center">
 <img src="https://raw.githubusercontent.com/BioMakers/2018-opensourcebioreactor/master/photometer/pst_181022.png" width=400px></p>

-There seem to be slight differences but this might be due to different scaling of the plots AND because we did not inoculate the culture with a specific OD.
+There seem to be slight differences but this might be due to different scaling of the plots AND because I did not inoculate the culture with a specific OD.
 In fact in this test run the liquid culture was inoculated with bacteria from an agar plate.

 All in all it seems like the results are reproducible but we still need to test it with different bacteria (e.g. *E. coli*) and other microorganisms (e.g. microalgae or yeast)